Albert Ernest Forsythe: Early life

 Born in Nassau, Bahamas, he was the third child (second to survive infancy) born to Horatio Alexander Forsyth and Lillian Maud Byndloss.
 As a toddler, Forsythe moved with his family to Port Antonio, Jamaica, where his father became a prominent civil engineer.

 At aged fifteen, Forsythe emigrated to the United States to study architecture at Tuskegee Institute.
 Forsythe continued his education at University of Illinois and finally at University of Toledo where he earned his Bachelor of Science.
 Forsyth then went on to medical school and graduated from McGill University Medical School in Canada.

 Aviation

 In 1933, Forsythe and C. Alfred "Chief" Anderson were the first black pilots to make a round-trip cross-country flight from Atlantic City, New Jersey, to Los Angeles, California.
-They made the cross country journey in a Fairchild 24 named "The Pride of Atlantic City."
+They made the cross country journey in a Fairchild 24 purchased by Forsythe, which they named "The Pride of Atlantic City."
 The plane was not equipped with parachutes, a radio or landing lights, and they navigated using a road map.
 Later that same year, the two became the first black pilots to fly across an international border to Montreal, Quebec, Canada.